Duckworth–Lewis–Stern method: Stoppage in second innings

 The DLS method was also used after the rain disruption in the 2023 Indian Premier League final, when Chennai Super Kings had scored 4/0 (0.3 overs) and the Gujarat Titans just scored 214/4 (20 overs).
 The target was reduced at 171 runs from 15 overs from earlier target of 215 runs from 20 overs for Chennai Super Kings.
 Chennai Super Kings won by 5 wickets by the DLS method.
 This was achieved by reaching 171/5 from 15 overs.

 An example of a D/L tied match was the ODI between England and India on 11 September 2011.
 This match was frequently interrupted by rain in the final overs, and a ball-by-ball calculation of the Duckworth–Lewis 'par' score played a key role in tactical decisions during those overs.
 At one point, India were leading under D/L during one rain delay, and would have won if play had not resumed.
 At a second rain interval, England, who had scored some quick runs (knowing they needed to get ahead in D/L terms) would correspondingly have won if play had not resumed.
 Play was finally called off with just 7 balls of the match remaining and England's score equal to the Duckworth–Lewis 'par' score, therefore resulting in a tie.

 This example does show how crucial (and difficult) the decisions of the umpires can be, in assessing when rain is heavy enough to justify ceasing play.
 If the umpires of that match had halted play one ball earlier, England would have been ahead on D/L, and so would have won the match.
 Equally, if play had stopped one ball later, India could have won the match with a dot ball – indicating how finely-tuned D/L calculations can be in such situations.

 Stoppages in both innings

-During the 2012/13 KFC Big Bash League, D/L was used in the 2nd semi-final played between the Melbourne Stars and the Perth Scorchers.
+During the 2012–13 Big Bash League season, D/L was used in the 2nd semi-final played between the Melbourne Stars and the Perth Scorchers.
 After rain delayed the start of the match, it interrupted Melbourne's innings when they had scored 159/1 off 15.2 overs, and both innings were reduced by 2 overs to 18, and Melbourne finished on 183/2.
 After a further rain delay reduced Perth's innings to 17 overs, Perth returned to the field to face 13 overs, with a revised target of 139.
 Perth won the game by 8 wickets with a boundary off the final ball.